 Sheoak Picnic Area has a pretty good claim to be the waterfall capital of Victoria.
-Walks from this clearing surrounded by tall trees lead to at least six waterfalls through some gorgeous scenery.
+Walks from this clearing surrounded by tall rainforest trees lead to at least six waterfalls through some gorgeous rainforest scenery.
 Some of the trails are along old timber tramway routes from the days when these forests were logged.

 The waterfall walks of Sheoak Picnic Area make for a great day out in the Otway hinterland for people staying in nearby Lorne or one of the other seaside townships along the coast.
 Alternatively, this is a fantastic break from your drive along the Great Ocean Road.
 Sheoak Picnic Area is well-equipped for families with toilets, a picnic shelter and gas barbecues.

 The Henderson Falls Walk gently climbs from Sheoak Picnic Area, through dense wet forest shadowed by towering eucalypt trees.
 Finish your journey at the base of Henderson Falls, cascading over a moss-capped cliff face to a small pool below.
 There's also a short diversion to see Won Wondah Falls.

 Kalimna Falls - 8.4km return, 4 hours

 See two waterfalls for the price of one on this walk along an old timber tramway used for transporting timber to Lorne Pier from the 1890s-1920s.
 Wind through a deep valley carved by Sheoak Creek to see Lower Kalimna Falls cascading over an undercut rock ledge before pushing on to Upper Kalimna Falls framed by lush moss-covered trees.